Antioquia Department: Dialect

+Local character

+It has been asserted since the mid-nineteenth century that Basque and Jewish origins have influenced the character of Antioquia.
+Specific evidence of cultural contribution is sparse, perhaps partly because Basque is not dominant in Spain.
+However, American historian Everett Hagen sampled the Medellín telephone directory in 1957 and found that 15% of the surnames were of Basque origin, but 25% of the employers were.
+He concluded that Basque influence was important in explaining the increased industrial development of Antioquia in Colombia.
+The study reinforced notions of the character of social groups, though it has been criticized as stereotypical.

 Spaniards in Antioquia

 The first Spaniard known to have visited the territory now known as Antioquia was Rodrigo de Bastidas, who explored the area around the future site of Darién in 1500.
 Ten years later, Alonso de Ojeda founded San Sebastián de Urabá, 2 km from the present-day town of Necoclí.
 It was later destroyed by the natives.
 The first Spanish military incursion into Antioquia, however, was not made until 1537.
 An expedition commanded by Francisco César traveled through the lands of chief Dabeiba, arriving at the Cauca River.
 They were said to have taken important treasures from the indigenous people's tombs.
 In response, the warriors of chief Nutibara harassed the Spaniards continually, and forced them to return to Urabá.

 In 1541, the conquistador Jorge Robledo departed from the site of the future (1542) Spanish town of Arma, a little below Aguadas in the North of Caldas, to lead an expedition north on the Cauca River.

-Farther north, Robledo would found the city of Santa Fe de Antioquia, which in 1813 was declared the capital of the sovereign and independent state of Antioquia, and remained the seat of the governate until 1826, when Medellin was designated the capital.
+Farther north, Robledo would found the city of Santa Fe de Antioquia, which in 1813 was declared the capital of the sovereign and independent state of Antioquia, and remained the seat of the governate until 1826, when Medellín was designated the capital.

-Other Spaniards who settled Antioquia came from Extremadura, Andalusia, and the Canary Islands.
-The Extremadurans influenced the pronunciation of the letter 's' as an apico-alveolar, like Basques.
-Andalusians and Canarians influenced seseo in the Spanish dialect.